yohasebe/monadic-chat/docs/faq.md

 ---

-**Q**: Sometimes the text is played back in a different language than the actual language during speech synthesis.
-What should I do?

-**A**: The `Automatic-Speech-Recognition (ASR) Language` selector on the web interface is set to `Automatic` by default.
-By setting it to a specific language, the text will be played back in the specified language during speech synthesis.

----

 **Q**: What is the role of the `Role` selector above the message input box?

 **A**: Each role has the following function: